C. Lindsay Workman: Background

-A familiar face to viewers, Workman was a prolific character actor whose busiest time was during the 1960s and 1970s where he had dozens of guest roles in television series'.
-He was also a voice actor and his work included Garfield and Mercedes Benz where he provided the distinguished voice for their commercials.
+Workman was a prolific character actor, especially during the 1960s and 1970s as he acted in dozens of guest roles in television series'.
+As a voice actor, he did roles for Garfield and Mercedes Benz.

 He grew up in Pittsburgh, Pennsylvania.
 While still a child, he got his introduction to radio.
 He attended Pomona College and Yale University and there he studied literature and acting.
 During the 1950s, he was a member of the Scripps College theater department faculty.
 A family man, he was married and was the father of two children.
 He had also been active member of the Pacific Pioneer Broadcasters, something that meant a lot to him.
 He did community volunteering work for the Boy Scouts in the Los Angeles Area Council, and received awards for his service.

 Career

 One of his earliest roles was in the television series, Blondie, playing the part of Mr. Knapp in the episode "Howdy Neighbor" in 1957.
-Also that year, he appeared in the series Sergeant Preston of the Yukon,.
+Also that year, he appeared in the series Sergeant Preston of the Yukon.
 He also appeared on the TV Western Gunsmoke.

 In the late 1960s, he had a recurring role as Reverend Adams in Here Come the Brides.